Retire in a Home that’s Right for You

 Bridge the Medicare gap from age 62 to 65.

 Many seniors delay retirement until they are 65, because they cannot afford to pay for their health insurance before Medicare kicks in.
-By utilizing proceeds from a reverse mortgage, you can avoid paying income tax on money drawn from your IRA or other accounts to help keep your retirement funding plan* in place without diminishing your current assets.*This information does not constitute financial planning advice.
-Please consult a financial planner regarding enhancements to retirement plans.
+By utilizing proceeds from a reverse mortgage, you can avoid paying income tax on money drawn from your IRA or other accounts to help keep your retirement funding plan* in place without diminishing your current assets.*This is not tax or financial advice.
+Please consult your tax and/or financial advisor for your specific situation.

 Pay for long-term care expenses.